This page tells you about the chemotherapy drug carboplatin and its possible side effects. There are sections about

 - Loss of ability to hear some high pitched sounds, which usually gets better on its own

-- Numbness or tingling in fingers and toes affects about 4 out of every 100 people (4%) and can cause difficulty with fiddly things such as doing up buttons – this starts within a few days or weeks and usually goes within a few months of finishing treatment
+- Numbness or tingling in fingers and toes affects about 4 out of every 100 people (4%).
+It can cause difficulty with fiddly things such as doing up buttons.
+This starts within a few days or weeks and usually goes within a few months of finishing treatment

 Fewer than 1 in 100 people have these effects.